tbep-tech/wq-static/README.md

 1. In R/dat_proc.R, comment line 14, uncomment line 13, change line 20 to current year, run R/dat_proc.R
 1. In R/dat_build.R, comment lines 6 - 20 so CI actions don't overwrite epcdata

 Note that once the Nov/Dec data are no longer provisional (on EPC FTP), undo the above, set maxyr as next year.
-This can only be done once January data are available.
+For next year's provisional report card, this can only be done once January data are available.